i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-vault/vault.md

 Vault is a function of i-Vertix IT Monitoring that acts as an internal password safe.

-This function amalgamates credentials that will be used for the following features:
+The i-Vertix Vault will be used by the following features:

 - NEDI Discovery
 - Network Discovery